-Introduction to anatomy and physiology has three unifying themes: the relationship between physiology and anatomy, the interrelationship among organs and systems and the relationship of each organ system and homeostasis.
-This course is organized by body systems in a sequence to facilitate understanding as well as to correlate with other courses.
+Introduction to anatomy and physiology has three unifying themes the relationship between physiology and anatomy, the interrelationship among organs and systems and the relationship of each organ system and homeostasis.
+The course also introduces the student to the concepts of pathophysiology and is organized by body systems in a sequence to facilitate understanding as well as to correlate with other courses.
 Theory is presented to promote a sound foundation for application to nursing courses and serves as the basis for further study in nursing.

 This course provides an introduction to nursing and roles of the nurse.
 Emphasis is placed on the knowledge and skills needed to provide safe, quality care.
 The theoretical foundation for basic assessment and nursing skills is presented, and the student is given an opportunity to demonstrate these skills in a laboratory setting.
 An introduction to the nursing process provides the student with a beginning framework for decision making.